Hello, and it's me again!

 In the event of default in loan payments, i.e. the property cannot be rented out, or if the market value were to drop drastically resulting in a margin call, the guarantor of the loan will have to shoulder the liability of payment or in a worst case scenario, have his personal assets seized by the bank and foreclosed.

-3. Buying an undervalued / fire sale property that allows you to gear up after completion and withdraw your entire downpayment
+3. Buying an undervalued/fire sale property that allows you to gear up after completion and withdraw your full down payment

 The key to making this work is in finding properties that are selling at genuine fire sale prices.